nphirning/Crazy-Cool/README.md

 * `-c` allows the user to configure the number of classes generated.
 This must be followed by a number.
 * `-w` allows the user to input a corpus from which to draw words.
 You should supply either the absolute path or the relative path to the corpus from the location where the program is executed (not necessarily the location of the executable).
 The corpus should have a different word on each line (casing doesn't matter).

+## Things to Do

+* Add support for blocks, let, case, new, isVoid, and arithmetic operations.
+* Benchmark the different expression types to figure out what takes the most time in generation (my suspicion: dispatch).
+* Add support for configuration via input flags.
+* Expand corpus of my favorite words to include more of my favorite words.
+* Generate COOL program with ~1000000 lines and upload it to show dominance over all the other COOL compilers out there.
+* Delete this section in the README.